aaronbloomfield/cpp-db-framework/README.md

 Each table in the DB has it's own class, and the class name is the same as the table name.
 For each column in the table, the following are included in the class:

-- a field with an equivalent C++ type (all `text` fields are represented via a C++ `string`)
+- A field with an equivalent C++ type (all `text` fields are represented via a C++ `string`), as well as a field to indicate if that value is set to NULL; note that all fields are `private`
-- a setter method that takes in the type of the field, and sets the (private) field in the class to the passed value
+- A setter method that takes in the type of the field, and sets the (`private`) field in the class to the passed value; this method's name has `set_` pre-pended to the field name
-- a setter method that takes in a `char*`, and parses that (based on the field type) into the (private) field in the class
+- A setter method that takes in a `char*`, and parses that (based on the field type) into the (private) field in the class; this method's name also has `set_` pre-pended to the field name (if this parameter is `NULL`, then the field is set to NULL)
-- a getter method, which gets the value of the field
+- A getter method, which gets the value of the field; this method's name has `get_` pre-pended to the field name (this returns a pointer to the field in the object, and this pointer is `NULL` if the field is NULL; note that this allows direct access to the field)
-- a method to set that field to NULL
+- A method to set that field to NULL; this method's name has `setToNull_` pre-pended to the field name

-For the naming convention for the setters/getters, the first letter of the field is capitalized, with 'set' or 'get' pre-pended to it.
-For the set-to-NULL methods, the setter method name is appended with "ToNull".
+- A method to get if that field is NULL; this method's name has `getIsNull_` pre-pended to the field name

 In addition, there are few other methods included in each sub-class: